philipptrenz/sunportal/README.md

 ![sunportal example image](/static/img/sunportal.jpg?raw=true)

+Also check out my [s0-bridge](https://github.com/philipptrenz/s0-bridge) project for adding power consumption and production of non-smart inverters to your SBFspot database using external power meters with S0 interface!

 ## Installation on a Raspberry Pi

 First install and configure SBFspot as described [here](https://github.com/SBFspot/SBFspot/wiki/Installation-Linux-SQLite#sbfspot-with-sqlite), the _SBFspotUploadDaemon_ is not required.